Arkansas Court Records

 How Long after Mediation is Divorce Final in Arkansas?

 It depends.
 A successful mediation is often over in a few sessions or days.
 Conversely, complex divorces may require extensive mediation over several sessions.
 In this case, the program may take several weeks.
-Even when mediation progresses very quickly, there is still a mandatory waiting period of thirty days before the court can issue a divorce decree.
+Even when mediation progresses very quickly, there is still a mandatory waiting period of thirty days before the court typically issues a divorce decree.

 Are Divorce Records Public in Arkansas?